The Masked Singer Brasil season 3

 The third season of The Masked Singer Brasil premiered on January 22, 2023, on TV Globo, following a sneak peek episode that aired on January 15.

+On April 9, 2023, singer Flay won the competition as "DJ Vitória-Régia" (DJ Water-Lily), with singer/tv host Larissa Luz finishing second as "Abelha-Rainha" (Queen Bee), and multimedia Xamã placing third as "Galo" (Rooster).

 Hosts and panelists

 Ivete Sangalo returned for her third season as the main host, alongside Priscilla Alcantara who returned for her second season as the show's backstage host.

 Eduardo Sterblitch and Taís Araújo returned for their third season as panelists, while Tatá Werneck and Rodrigo Lombardi were unable to return due to other commitments.

 On November 30, 2022, it was announced that TV host Sabrina Sato would join the series as a new panelist and Tatá Werneck's replacement.
 Actor Mateus Solano was revealed as Rodrigo Lombardi's replacement at the panel on December 13, 2022.